arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 \*\*\*

+> How does the architecture block major refactors or improvements?
+Are you running a single codebase for all your tenants, albeit with separate schemas for each?

 Here I'll give you one: If you want to change a property of the database that will give your specific use improved performance, you have no way to transactionally apply that change.
 Rolling back becomes a problem of operational scale, rolling out as well.

 What if you need to release some feature, but that feature requires a database feature enabled?
 Normally you enable it once, in a transaction hopefully, and then roll out your application.
 With this style you have to wait for N database servers to connect, enable, validate, then go live before you can even attempt the application being deployed, much less if you get it wrong.